ElsaYilinWang/DECI-EmailAutomationTool/README.md

-Here are the software application requirements for my email automation tool.
+Here are the software application requirements for your email automation tool.

 ### **Software Requirements Specification: Email Automation Tool**